AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/rewards/blessing-of-valhalla.md

 tags:
 - ttrpg-cli/compendium/src/5e/dmg
 - ttrpg-cli/reward/blessing
-aliases: ["Blessing of Valhalla"]
+aliases:
+- Blessing of Valhalla
 ---
 # Blessing of Valhalla

-This blessing grants you the power to summon spirit warriors, as if you had blown a [silver horn of Valhalla](horn-of-valhalla-silver.md).
+This blessing grants you the power to summon spirit warriors, as if you had blown a [silver horn of Valhalla](03.PlayerLog&Handouts/Mechanics/CLI/items/horn-of-valhalla-silver.md).
 Once you use this blessing, you can't use it again until 7 days have passed.

 *Source: Dungeon Master's Guide p.
 228*